fix8mt/fiber/README.md

 - **x86_64 Linux only**
 - single _header-only_
 - stackful fibers; stacksize configurable for each fiber
-- supports any callable object (eg. function, class member, lambda) with optional arguments
+- supports any callable object (eg. function, class member, lambda expression) with optional arguments
 - heap based, memory-mapped or placement stacks; user definable stack can also be used
 - context switch implemented with inline assembly
 - fibers can be moved to other threads (can be configured out for performance)